‘Sustainability’ for Chicory Chai translates through choices we make in various areas : production, sourcing, packaging and collaborations.

 Procurement of raw material

 The base metal of brass that we use is recycled.
-Our starting point is always the non-galvanised sheets or wires made from discarded brass.
+Our brass is specially lab-tested to ensure it is free of Nickel and Lead and hence safe for use in jewelry, and therefore, on skin.
+Our starting point is always the non-galvanised sheets or wires made from discarded brass scrap.
 Surely there is a certain harm to the environment in the melting of it but it's much less than the one caused by mining of earth by digging for ores.
-The precious stones we use are from the discarded lot that is discarded for the imperfections.

 Policy of ‘limited production’